zhenchukwu/zhenchukwu/README.md

-- 👋 Hi, I’m @zhenchukwu
+- 👋 Hi, I’m Zhenchukwu,
-- 👀 I’m interested in web dev
+- 👀 I’m interested and in love with software engineering; there's sooo much in my big head i want to bring to light.
+One step at a time...
-- 🌱 I’m currently learning ReactNative
+- 🌱 I’m currently learning ReactNative, Devops
-- 💞️ I’m looking to collaborate on any frontend projects
+- 💞️ I’m looking for internships and remote jobs
 - 📫 zhenchukwu@gmail.com

 <!---